Types of Thresholds

 The measure graphs provided by eG Enterprise’s monitor interface can bring out the differences between static and automatic thresholding, more clearly.
 The graph in Figure 3 depicts the threshold limits that were automatically assigned to the Current connections measure in the example discussed above.
 Notice that the statistical data is very periodic and the threshold that is automatically computed by eG Enterprise follows the same pattern as the measurement values.

-Figure 3 : Measure graph of the Current_connections measure indicating the relative thresholds and the actual values
+Figure 3 : Measure graph of the Current connections measure indicating the automatic thresholds and the actual values

 Auto-Static Thresholds